travigd/documentation/server/node-roles.md

 If you add nodes to a cluster beyond the number of nodes specified in the `ClusterSize` setting the cluster automatically assigns them the `Clone` role.

 A cluster asynchronously replicates data one way to a node with the `Clone` role.
 You don't need to wait for an acknowledgement message as the node is not part of the quorum.
 For this reason a node with a `Clone` role does not add much overhead to the other nodes.

+If a cluster loses nodes to take it below `ClusterSize`, then the cluster can promote a `Clone` to a `Master` or `Slave` role.

+You can control which clones the cluster promotes with the `NodePriority` [command line option](~/server/command-line-arguments.md).
+The default value is `0`, and the cluster is more likely to promote clones with higher values.

+> [!NOTE]
+> Changing `NodePriority` doesn't guarantee that the cluster won't promote the clone.
+It's only one of the criteria that the Election Service considers.

+## Non Promotable Clone

+If you want the cluster to never promote a node with the `Clone` role, set the `--is-promotable` [command line option](~/server/command-line-arguments.md) to `false` when starting a clone node.
+The node never acknowledges any writes and is never part of the quorum until you change the option to `true`.

+Non promotable clones are best used for data redundancy, or for locally hosted nodes you use for application testing.